 The answer is simple: to optimize the photosynthesis process, thereby stimulating plant growth and helping to control it.

-Greenhouse crop production is now a growing and global reality with an estimated 405 000 ha of greenhouses spread throughout Europe.
+Greenhouse agricultural production is now a fast-growing reality worldwide, with some 405,000 hectares of greenhouses spread across Europe.

-The last 20 years have seen a revolution in greenhouse cultivation and technologies.
+The last 20 years have seen a revolution in greenhouse cultivation and technology.

-Just a few years ago, a tomato yield of 100 tonnes/ha in a greenhouse was considered a good performance.
-Today, a harvest of 600 tonnes/ha is not unusual in high-tech greenhouses.Hans Dreyer, Director of Plant Production and Protection Division at Food and Agriculture Organization of the United Nations
+Until recently, a tomato yield of 100 tonnes/ha in a greenhouse was considered a good performance...
+Today, a harvest of 600 tonnes/ha is not unusual in high-tech greenhouses.Hans Dreyer, Director of the Plant Production and Protection Division at the Food and Agriculture Organization of the United Nations.

 You'd think that regions of the world with abundant sunshine wouldn't need greenhouses.
 But this is not the case.